linus-jansson/btd6farmer/README.md

 [![Python application](https://github.com/linus-jansson/btd6farmer/actions/workflows/check_bot.yml/badge.svg?branch=main)](https://github.com/linus-jansson/btd6farmer/actions/workflows/check_bot.yml)
 \
 v0.1
-## Inspired from [RavingSmurfGB](https://github.com/RavingSmurfGB/Py_AutoBloons), some functions is taken from that repo
+## Inspired from [RavingSmurfGB](https://github.com/RavingSmurfGB/Py_AutoBloons), some functions is taken from that repository.

-This python bot will farm dark castle on chimps mode in BTD 6.
+This python bot will farm a level (dark castle on hard mode by default) in BTD 6.
 It uses tesseract to find the current level and is able to navigate autonomously after start.

 *The script is made for 1440p screen resolutions but should also work with 1080p thanks to RacingSmurfGB* =)